thedivergentai/divergent_nodes/README.md

 *   **✨ Divergent CLIP Token Counter**: Precisely count CLIP tokens in your text prompts.
 *   **✨ UTF8 Encoder**: Ensures text is encoded in UTF-8 format to prevent workflow errors.
+*   **💾 Data Store**: Stores any type of data locally within a specified directory, using a memory stack system.

 ---